hamidreza-s/hamidreza-s.github.io/_drafts/2015-08-24-erlang-garbage-collection-details-and-why-it-matters.markdown

 The GC for shared heap is reference counting.
 Each object in shared heap (Refc) has a counter of references to it held by other objects (ProcBin) which are stored inside private heap of Erlang processes.
 If an object's reference counter reaches zero, the object has become inaccessible and will be destroyed.
 Reference counting GC is so cheap and helps the system to avoid unexpected long time pauses and boosts the system responsiveness.
 But being unaware of some well-known anti-patterns in designing your actor model system could make troubles in case of memory leak.

 * First when a Refc is splitted into a *Sub-Binary*.
 In order to be cheap; a sub-binary is not a new copy of splitted part of original binary, but just a reference into that part.
-However this sub-binary counts as a new reference in addition the the original binary, and you know, it can cause problem when the original binary must hang around for its sub-binary to be collected.
+However this sub-binary counts as a new reference in addition to the original binary, and you know, it can cause problem when the original binary must hang around for its sub-binary to be collected.

 * The other known problem is when there is a sort of long-lived middleware process acting as a request controller or message router for controlling and transferring large Refc binary messages.
 As this process touches each Refc message, the counter of them increments.
 So collecting those Refc messages depends on collecting all ProcBin objects even ones that are inside the middleware process.
-Unfortunately because ProcBins are just a pointer hence they are so cheap and could take so long to happen a GC inside the middleware process.
-As a result the Refc messages remain on shared heap even if they have been collected from all other processes except the middleware.
+Unfortunately because ProcBins are just a pointer hence they are so cheap and it could take so long to happen a GC inside the middleware process.
+As a result the Refc messages remain on shared heap even if they have been collected from all other processes, except the middleware.

 Shared heap matters because it reduces the IO of passing large messages between processes.
 Also creating sub-binaries are so fast because they are just pointers to another binary.
 But as a rule of thumb using shortcuts for being faster has cost, and its cost is well architecting your system in a way that doesn't become trapped in bad conditions.
 Also there are some well-known architectural patterns for Refc binary leak issues which [Fred Hebert](http://ferd.ca/) explains them in his free ebook; [Erlang in Anger](http://www.erlang-in-anger.com/), and I think that I cannot explain it better than him.
 So I strongly recommend you to read it.